studenttak/modules/0372/mdModule.md

 |D+1|parameter `x`|
 |D+0|return address|

 Note how local variables `a` and `b` are not yet allocated.
-Function `f` is responsible to allocate the space needed for the local variables.
+Function `f` is responsible for allocating the space needed for the local variables.
 Because `a` and `b` are both 1-byte wide, they need a total of 2 bytes in the frame.
 These two bytes are allocated at the entry point of function `f`.
 As a result, the local variables are located lower (in terms of addresses) than the return address.
-The following table show the content of the frame after local variables are allocated:
+The following table show the content of the frame after local variables are explicitly allocated by the entry code of function `f`:

 |location|item description|
 |-|-|